On this page

 The Library's template includes the following statement on the title page.
 Single-spaced, 10pt font-size.
 To copy from below, select the text, press [Ctrl + c] and paste it into your document ([Ctrl + v]).
 Indent left and right 0.5".

 However, in accordance with the Copyright Act of Canada, this work may be

 reproduced, without authorization, under the conditions for Fair Dealing.

 Therefore, limited reproduction of this work for the purposes of private study,

-research, criticism, review and news reporting is likely to be
+research, education, satire, parody, criticism, review and news reporting is likely to be

 in accordance with the law, particularly if cited appropriately.